Editor's note: This article was originally published on June 25, and has been updated on Nov. 4.

 This violence escalated, leading to an alleged attack by the Tigray regional militants on the Ethiopian national army base.
 In response, Prime Minister Abiy sent national troops to the area, resulting in a civil dispute between the TPLF and the national government.

-The unrest is fast approaching the one year mark and has devastated the lives of civilians, with people being forced to flee the region, alongside the looming threat of the world's worst famine in a decade, horrific violence against the region's women and children, and reports of widespread violations of human rights.
+The unrest quickly spread to neighbouring regions, Afar and Amhara, and is continuing to spread at a rapid rate across the country, affecting the lives of innocent people, with citizens being forced to flee the region, alongside the looming threat of the world's worst famine in a decade, horrific violence against the region's women and children, and reports of widespread violations of human rights.

 As the civil war in Tigray continues, these are some of the core things to know about the ongoing crisis.